 Blood contains several components, including red blood cells, platelets, white blood cells and plasma.
-During platelet or plasma donation, your blood is collected and then separated into its components by a machine; the machine keeps the platelets or plasma and returns the rest to you.
-Your blood stays confined within a single-use sterile tubing kit and sterile equipment, so the process is completely safe.
+During platelet or plasma donation (apheresis, or automated donation), your blood is collected and then separated into its components by a machine.
+The machine keeps the platelets or plasma and returns the rest to you.
+Your blood stays confined within a single-use sterile tubing kit and sterile equipment.
 This procedure allows you to donate more frequently because the body replaces platelets and plasma more quickly than red cells.

 Platelet donations (plateletpheresis)

-Platelet donor must meet all of the requirements for whole blood donation, and also:
+Platelet donors must meet all of the requirements for whole blood donation, and also:

 - Have donated whole blood at Mayo Clinic or double red cells, plasma or platelets elsewhere

-- Have not taken aspirin or any aspirin-containing medicine within the past 48 hours
+- Have not taken aspirin or any aspirin-containing medicine for 48 hours

 Plasma donations (plasmapheresis)